What are some best practices for securing my AWS account and its resources?

 - Activate resource-level logging (for example, at the instance or OS level) and Amazon S3 default bucket encryption.

 - Activate Amazon GuardDuty for your AWS account in all supported Regions.
-After it's turned on, GuardDuty starts to analyze independent streams of data from AWS CloudTrail management and Amazon S3 data events, Amazon VPC Flow Logs, and DNS logs to generate security findings.
+To generate security findings, GuardDuty analyzes independent streams of data from the following: CloudTrail management and Amazon S3 data events, Amazon Virtual Private Cloud (VPC) Flow Logs, and DNS logs.
 The primary detection categories include account compromise, instance compromise, and malicious intrusions.
 For more information, see Amazon GuardDuty FAQs.

 Note: It's a best practice to turn on logging for all Regions, not just the ones that you regularly use.